Make Your Own Tempeh

 Yield: 8g starter culture/ kg dried beans

-Substrate: Soybeans, other pulses, and cereals
+Substrate: Soybeans, other legumes, and cereals

 Final Preservation: Frozen